Selected Resources and Best Practices

 - Unemployment FAQs for Employers from the Wisconsin Department of Workforce Development

 - UW-Madison offers resource pages for those who are job-seeking.
 One page covers career planning and job search resources.
-Another page addresses job loss, job search, and career planning during the pandemic.

 - Definitions of furloughs, layoffs, etc. from the Society for Human Resource Management (SHRM)